BMOLKAIST/AberrationMatrix/Simulation/README.md

 # Simulation codes for time-gated reflection imaging
-Supporting codes and data for a paper titled "Digital aberration correction for enhanced thick tissue imaging exploiting aberration matrix and tilt-tilt correlation in optical memory effect"
+Supporting codes and data for a paper titled "Digital aberration correction for enhanced thick tissue imaging exploiting aberration matrix and tilt-tilt correlation from the optical memory effect"

 1. System requirements:
 Window 10+ 64 bits